Experience In A Complex Area Of Estate Planning Law

 To successfully navigate a will or trust contest, an attorney must have well-rounded knowledge of estate planning matters, as well as an in-depth understanding of the complex litigation rules in California.
 At Temmerman, Cilley & Kohlmann, LLP, it is the combination of expertise in both areas that sets our attorneys apart.
 We have extensive experience litigating probate and trust cases as well as will contests.
 Whether you are an interested party seeking to challenge the validity of a will or a personal representative defending the validity of a will, we are prepared to assist.

-A WILL contest is a challenge to the validity of a WILL.
-These challenges are made by potential beneficiaries and heirs attempting to invalidate an existing WILL.
-Under the California Probate Code, any “interested party” may contest a WILL.
-An interested party is any person who has a pecuniary (financial) interest in the WILL that would be defeated or impaired if the WILL were determined to be valid.
+A will contest is a challenge to the validity of a will.
+These challenges are made by potential beneficiaries and heirs attempting to invalidate an existing will.
+Under the California Probate Code, any “interested party,” or any person with a financial interest in the will, may challenge its validity.

-A WILL contest may be made for a variety of reasons.
-Legal grounds for a WILL contest include, but are not necessarily limited to:
+A will contest may be made for a variety of reasons.
+Legal grounds for a will contest include:

 - Improperly drawn, witnessed or executed documents